Impressive Alcaraz wins in Madrid for 4th title of the year

 ”Last year I was going through these experiences for the first time, playing against the best players, playing in the Masters 1000, and I learned a lot,” Alcaraz said. ”Now it’s different.
 I go onto the court knowing that I can win, with the confidence that I can win at any moment.”

-Alcaraz became the youngest winner in Madrid, and the second youngest to win two Masters 1000 trophies after Nadal won in Monte Carlo and Rome in 2005.
+Alcaraz became the youngest winner in Madrid, and the second youngest to win two Masters 1000 trophies after Nadal won in Monte Carlo and Rome in 2005 as an 18-year-old.
 Alcaraz had already become the youngest to enter the top 10 since Nadal did it in 2005.

 ”It feels great to be able to beat these players,” the 19-year-old Alcaraz said. ”To beat two of the best players in history and then Zverev, the world No. 3.
 He is a great player.
 I would say this is the best week of my life.”